HL7/fhir-specialty-rx/input/pages/patient-matching.md

 <p></p>

 ### Additional Patient Processing Steps for Specialty Rx Messages

 #### Populating patient information in response messages (Solicited and Unsolicited)

 - In the Specialty Rx Query Response and Query Response - Unsolicited messages, the Data Source system SHALL populate the `responder-patient` element with a reference to the **Data Sources's Patient resource**
-- In the Specialty Rx Query message, the Data Source system SHALL echo the **Data Consumer's Patient resource** in the `requester-patient` parameter and SHALL populate this Patient resource's `.meta.source` element with the Data Consumer system's FHIR server URL
+- In the Specialty Rx Query Response message, the Data Source system SHALL echo the **Data Consumer's Patient resource** in the `requester-patient` parameter and SHALL populate this Patient resource's `.meta.source` element with the Data Consumer system's FHIR server URL

 #### Processing received response messages (Solicited and Unsolicited)